Healthcare in Canada: Wait times

 In 2015, Choosing Wisely Canada promoted evidence-based medicine in 2015.
 Organizations like this focus on facilitating doctor-patient communication to decrease unnecessary care in Canada and to decrease wait times.

 In 2014, wait times for knee replacements were much longer in Nova Scotia, compared to Denmark, Germany, the Netherlands and Switzerland.

 A 2016 study by the Commonwealth Fund, based in the US, found that Canada's wait time for all categories of services ranked either at the bottom or second to the bottom of the 11 surveyed countries (Australia, Canada, France, Germany, Netherlands, New Zealand, Norway, Sweden, Switzerland, the United Kingdom, and the United States).
 Canada's wait time on emergency services was the longest of the 11 nations, with 29% of Canadians reporting that they waited for more than four hours the last time they went to an emergency department.
 Canada also had the longest wait time for specialist appointments, with 56% of all Canadians waiting for more than four weeks.
 Canada ranked last in all other wait time categories, including same- or next-day appointments, same-day answers from doctors, and elective surgeries, except for access to after-hour care, where Sweden ranks lower.
 The 2016 study also noted that despite government investment, Canada's wait-time improvements were negligible when compared to the 2010 survey.

 The 2021 Waiting Your Turn: Wait Times for Health Care in Canada report by the Fraser Institute found that the average waiting time between referral from a general practitioner and delivery of elective treatment by a specialist rose from 9.3 weeks in 1993 to 25.6 weeks in 2021.
 Waiting times ranged from a low of 18.5 weeks in Ontario to 53.2 weeks in Nova Scotia.

-Gender gap in healthcare
+Gender gaps in healthcare

+Gender gaps in healthcare are significantly influenced by socioeconomic status, geographical location, and ethnicity.
+It has been hypothesized that women experience a higher rate of health-related issues because of their reduced access to the material and social conditions of life that foster good health, as well as a heightened level of stress associated with their gender and marital roles.
+Moreover, research has shown that women with low income and who work full-time outside of the house have poorer health status in comparison to their male counterparts.
+The added responsibilities women hold as primary caregivers in households not only creates additional stress, but also indirectly increases the difficulty of the scheduling and meeting of medical appointments; these implications explain women's poorer self-rated health status in comparison to men, as well as their report of their unmet healthcare needs.

+Women's additional healthcare requirements, such as pregnancy, further exacerbate the gender gap.
+Despite comprising approximately half of Canada's population, women receive the majority of Canadian healthcare.